 - enhancing the provisions relating to exchanging information with other financial institutions and encouraging the use of international standards and adherence to the Recommendation by non Members.

-In addition, in recognition that certain issues need further consideration, the new Recommendation also contains provisions for further technical work on the application of the Recommendation, in particular relating to greenhouse gas accounting and reporting, support for thermal and nuclear power plants, and addressing project-related human rights impacts.
-A report on the implementation of the Recommendation, which will include the results of this technical work, will be made to the OECD Council not later than three years from its adoption.
+At the same time, in recognition that certain issues needed further consideration, the 2012 Recommendation contained provisions for further technical work on the application of the Recommendation, in particular relating to greenhouse gas accounting and reporting, support for thermal and nuclear power plants, and addressing project-related human rights impacts.
+This technical work was undertaken by the environmental and social specialists from Members’ export credit agencies and reported to the OECD Working Group on Export Credits and Credit Guarantees (ECG).

 The full text of the Recommendation of the Council on Common Approaches for Officially Supported Export Credits and Environmental and Social Due Diligence (the “Common Approaches”) is available on the OECD website.